Best Heat Pumps: 2017

 The pricing information comes from two sources: vendors that sell heat pumps directly, and homeowners that have received quotes to have heat pumps installed.

 In general, we prefer to quote prices from vendors.
-This allows homeowners to understand roughly how much of the quotes they receive from contractors is for equipment and how much is for labor.
-However, most vendors only reveal prices to contractors.
+This allows homeowners to understand roughly how much of a contractor's quote is for equipment and how much is for labor.
+However, many distributors do not publish prices publicly, which makes it difficult to display accurate pricing.

 Our second source of pricing information -- quotes by contractors to homeowners -- can still give homeowners a good sense of average pricing.
 However, the price range in quotes tends to be larger.
 Some homes need ductwork installed; others need both a heat pump and an air handler installed; some contractors charge a higher overhead; there are many potential reasons for the variance.